13 Comments

 Hey Liz, I just found your Substack and I’m glad I did.
 This piece is very closely related to my take on what happened when us latchkey kids inherited the world thanks to angry music and nonchalant (I’m being kind) parenting in a book I just wrote.
 Thanks for sharing this.

-Bud Ward, PT's avatar
+Bud Ward's avatar

 Thanks for sharing this!
 I'm one of the few among our family and friends who still has a visceral attraction to 90's grunge.
 The summer of '91 was one of my favorite periods in my life.